networksetcetera/LODS/demo11_draft.md

 1. Open a terminal by using the **Command Palette** under the **View** menu

-1. Upgrade the PIP package manager
+1. Upgrade the PIP package manager (optional)
     ```
     python -m pip install --upgrade pip
     ```